 Here is a comprehensive list of all the important sections of the Sale of Goods Act.
-Please take a look at the sections below and use them to study this subject properly.
-You may also focus more on these and comparatively less on the other sections.
+These essential sections will help you study this subject properly.
+Using them, it becomes easy to prepare smartly for SOGA law exams.

 Important Sections of Sale of Goods Act